Zodiac sign lookup

 The formula in H8 to retrieve the symbol from the named range symbol (D5:D16), is almost identical to the original formula.
 The only difference is the array provided to INDEX, which is symbol instead of sign:

-The symbols in the table are created with the UNICHAR function.
+The symbols in the table are created with the UNICHAR function, introduced in Excel 2013.
 They start at 9800, and end at 9811:

 At the core, this is a straightforward VLOOKUP formula:

-Note that the values in the first column are actual numbers.
-Also note that Capricorn appears twice, and all entries are in ascending order.
+Note that the values in the first column are actual decimal numbers.
+Also note that Capricorn appears twice, and entries are in ascending order.

 To lookup a birthdate, we need a similar number, and for that we use the TEXT function like this: